Donate your unwanted or left over paint at your local Household Recycling Centre

 Please Note: The project can accept most unwanted paint products, although any paint containers marked with an orange hazardous symbol cannot be accepted.

-Donate your unwanted Bicycles at the Cutts Household Recycling Centre
+Donate your unwanted Bicycles at at your local Household Recycling Centre

-The Council in partnership with East Belfast Mission operates a bicycle reuse scheme.
+The Council in partnership with East Belfast Mission and Big Loop Bikes operates a bicycle reuse scheme.
 This project involves the repair and refurbishment of bicycles.